PedTavv/Data-Extraction-Automation-App/README.md

 # Medical Data Automation Tool

 ## Personal Initiative
 This project was undertaken as a personal initiative, driven by my curiosity and passion for exploring the intersection of technology and healthcare.
-It was developed entirely in my free time, showcasing my self-motivation and dedication to learning new skills that could potentially help with research.
+I

 ## Key Features
 - Automates data extraction and entry